sapa/spa-specifications/identities.md

 * Places: `http://data.performing-arts.ch/p/<ID>`
 * Records: `http://data.performing-arts.ch/r/<ID>`

 Entities that are only used once in regard to other instances (such as appellations or descriptions) are conceptually seen as blank nodes and in this specification are described as such.
-However, for technical reasons they are effectively rendered as URIs of specific category: `http://data.performing-arts.ch/x/<ID>`.
+However, for technical reasons they are effectively rendered as URIs of a special category: `http://data.performing-arts.ch/x/<ID>`.

 Inventory numbers are stored according to CIDOC-CRM and RiC.